-We launched the customer-facing elements of our commercial team in the first quarter of 2021 with Syneos Health as our partner, in the sourcing, training and deployment of a range of customer-facing roles including Key Account Managers, sales representatives and other professionals.
-Syneos Health is a well-known contract sales organization with broad experience in providing the services and support for which we have engaged them.
-We believe this engagement will allow us to effectively and efficiently address the community of physicians who are the key specialists in treating the patient populations for which our product is indicated.
-In 2022, we are building additional commercial roles with Trevena employees.
+We launched the customer-facing elements of our commercial team in the first quarter of 2021 with Syneos Health, a contract sales organization, to assist in the sourcing, training and deployment of a range of customer-facing roles.
+In 2022, we transitioned to an inhouse U.S. commercial team.
 Outside the United States, we expect to enter into distribution and other commercial arrangements with third parties for any of our product candidates that obtain marketing approval.
-In parallel with building our commercial organization, we plan to develop educational initiatives with respect to approved products and relationships with thought leaders in relevant fields of medicine.